 We rigorously tested these laptop sleeves across several categories to see how well they dealt with the general wear and tear of daily use.
 Their performance across these rating metrics dictated how they landed overall.
 First, we assessed their ability to stand up to the inevitable spills and leaked water bottles that will happen over the course of a sleeve's lifetime.
 These water resistance tests were followed by two abrasion resistance tests to see how the fabrics held up to the abuse of travel.
 Next, we considered each product's ease of use and features.
 We fiddled with pockets, zipped zippers, and packed and unpacked each one.

 For us, when we spread out our mobile work set up, the table is quickly cluttered with water bottles, coffee mugs, phones, cords, and laptops.
-More than once this chaotic spread has resulted in at least one spilled drink and moment of panic.
+More than once, this chaotic spread has resulted in at least one spilled drink and a resulting moment of panic.
 With those scarring memories in mind, we knew that testing these products' water-resistant qualities was a top priority.
 To test this, we used a slightly more controlled experiment and sprayed each case 20 times with a spray bottle.
 By doing this, we could observe how the fabric responded to water on its surface.
 Many of the canvas and polyester sleeves shed the water with ease — droplets beaded on the surface and eventually rolled off.
-The neoprene cases absorbed the water, but never allowed it to soak through to the inner lining.
+The neoprene cases absorbed the water but never allowed it to soak through to the inner lining.